Prodigal Summer Audiolibro Por Barbara Kingsolver arte de portada

 Compra ahora por $26.99

-Prodigal Summer is a hymn to wildness that celebrates the prodigal spirit of human nature, and of nature itself.
+Triumphing once again, Barbara Kingsolver has written a beautiful new novel: a hymn to wildness that celebrates the prodigal spirit of human nature, and of nature itself

 Clásicos Ficción Literaria Género Ficción Político Psicológico Pueblo Pequeño y Rural Sincero Ecology Fiction